chaos-mesh/chaos-mesh/doc/io_chaos.md

     cron: "@every 10m"
 ```

-User can find and edit the template refer to [examples/io-mixed-sample.yaml](../examples/io-mixed-sample.yaml).
+For more sample files, see [examples/io-mixed-example.yaml](../examples/io-mixed-example.yaml).
+You can edit them as needed.

 ## Usage

-### Config
+### Configuration

 #### Annotations

-We use [Kubernetes annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to  attach metadata about IO chaos to objects.
-In [examples/io-mixed-sample.yaml](../examples/io-mixed-sample.yaml), user can find metadata below.
+We use [Kubernetes annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to attach IO chaos metadata to objects.
+In [examples/io-mixed-example.yaml](../examples/io-mixed-example.yaml), you can find the metadata as below.

 ```yaml
 metadata: